FRC-3637-Daleks/dalek_laser/README.md

  - cameras: runs photonvision

 Here are the variables used in the compose file
- - `COMPOSE_PROFILES`: space separated list of profiles to activate
- - `CAMERA_<N>`: if left empty, no camera will be mounted to photonvision.
-Otherwise, set this to the camera device photonvision should find.
-There are 2 of these but its easy to add more.
  - `NT_SERVER`: by default it will search localhost, but if this value is set, specifies the address of the network tables server.
 On a real robot, should be `10.36.37.2`
+ - `ROS_IP`: if left out, ROS will use dalekpi hostname.
+Setting this to `10.36.37.12` allows for querying ROS from off the robot.

 Here are the `.env` files currently available to use
- - `local.env`: leaves everything to default, use this to test without any of the sensors/cameras
- - `local_cam.env`: runs photonvision with 1 camera mounted
- - `local_scanner.env`: runs the scanner pipeline
  - `robot.env`: this is the configuration that should be used when deploying to the actual robot.

  To run with a specific env file, use the following command